Lendermarket Review

 While Lendermarket isn't publicly sharing information about the performance of their portfolio, the platform informed us that the amount of delayed loans usually stands at around 20%.

-In [year], many investors are reporting delayed loans of up to 90% from their outstanding portfolio on Lendermarket.
+In year, many investors report delayed loans of up to 90% from their outstanding portfolio on Lendermarket.

 Loan Extensions